alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/FilterStatus-v1.md

 | Access     | read-only                                                |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true  |

-The LifeRemaining value  at which it is recommended that a new filter be ordered.
-It can have a value of 0 because the filter is cleanable, or because the remaining life is unpredictable, for example a psid switch.
+The value of the LifeRemaining property at which it is recommended that a new filter be ordered.
+It can have a value of 0 because the remaining life is unpredictable, for example a psid switch.
+It can also have a value of 255 if OrderPercentage is N/A, for example a cleanable filter.

 #### Manufacturer